 Research has shown that learners are proactive when they’re stimulated while learning.
 It has proved that learning with multi-sensory aids help learners not only to acquire the concept, but also to retain it for a longer duration.

 The job is not done when you learn it for once.
-Retaining what you learnt is crucial and the retention of the concept depends on how often you encounter it.
+Retaining what you learned is crucial and the retention of the concept depends on how often you encounter it.

-An extensive research on retention showed that in order to move information from your short-term memory to long-term memory, periodic review of the concept is essential.
+Extensive research on retention showed that to move information from your short-term memory to long-term memory, periodic review of the concept is essential.